 With that, let’s move on to the photos.
 Click through the following galleries, and enjoy.

-Thanks to Campbell Armstrong Rider, Riccardo Benvenuti, Jeremy Dale, Andrew Hall, David Jenkins, Craig King, Steve Koen, Bruce Moxon, Brent Murray, Mark Richards, Stuart Row, Peter Schell and Sam Snape for covering the event, and sharing their images!
+Thanks to Campbell Armstrong Rider, Riccardo Benvenuti, Jeremy Dale, Andrew Hall, David Jenkins, Craig King, Steve Koen, Toby McConnell, Bruce Moxon, Brent Murray, Mark Richards, Stuart Row, Peter Schell and Sam Snape for covering the event, and sharing their images!